rentmanpublic/actions/README.md

             "name of aws region" Can be multiple #required ],
-          "ecrImageName": "Name of the ecr image" #required "ecsImageName": "Optional name of the service in ecs if service has no tag" #optional },
+          "ecrImageName": "Name of the ecr image" #required "ecsServiceName": "Optional name of the service in ecs if service has no tag" #optional },
        "staging": {
           "ecsCluster": "Name of cluster in aws", #required